trifectatechfoundation/teach-rs/exercises/book/B-application-programming/mod.md

 Before you start coding, make sure you've listed all open questions and found answers to them.
 You're also encouraged to draw a simple diagram of the module structure of your application, annotating each module with its responsibilities.

 ## B.3 FizzBuzz
 In this exercise, you will practise writing a unit test, and use Rusts benchmarking functionality to help you optimize a [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) app.
-Tou will need [`cargo-criterion`](https://bheisler.github.io/criterion.rs/book/cargo_criterion/cargo_criterion.html), a tool that runs benchmarks and creates nice reports.
+You will need [`cargo-criterion`](https://bheisler.github.io/criterion.rs/book/cargo_criterion/cargo_criterion.html), a tool that runs benchmarks and creates nice reports.
 You can install it by running

 ```bash
 cargo install cargo-criterion --version=1.1.0